usnistgov/ocr-pipeline/README.md

 ### Output

 Each time a new file has been processed, it will be put in the output directory of the master server.
 By default, this directory is named *data.out*.

+## Contact

+If you encouter any issue or bug with this software please use the [issue tracker](https://github.com/usnistgov/ocr-pipeline/issues).
+If you want to make some enhancement, feel free to fork this repository and submit a pull request once your new feature is ready.

+If you have any questions, comments or suggestions about this repository, please send an e-mail to Alden Dima (alden.dima@nist.gov).